7 Signs That Your Blood Sugar Levels Are Too High

 Blood sugar, or glucose, is the main source of energy for the cells in the body.
 This type of sugar is found in flours, honey, carrots, and rice, amongst other foods.
+While we use need it for daily living, it’s not good when your blood sugar levels are too high.

 What is hyperglycemia?